vickicello/rails_js_us_hikes_app/NOTES.md

 0.5) How to structure JS files?
 What methods do I wish to use?

 0.75) What buttons do I need to add in views to get this to work?

+0.8) What serializers do I need to create, and what attributes do I need to add to them?
 -----------------------------------------
 ##Rails + JS Project